Home / Health & Wellness Articles / Relationships /

-Many people have relationships that dissolved due to past differences.
-Perhaps you had a misunderstanding with your sister, or feuded with your parents.
+Many people have relationships that have dissolved due to past differences.
+Perhaps you had a misunderstanding with your sister or feuded with your parents.
 Maybe you simply let a friendship slip away.
 Sometimes a bitter dispute from the past can keep loved ones from reconciling.

 Before you attempt to contact a lost friend or relative, you should first assess your motive.
 Why is it is important to make this contact?
 Here are motives that may apply to your situation:

 - You realize life is too short to hold grudges.

 - You are willing to offer forgiveness.

 - You seek forgiveness.

-- You want to understand their perspective of the problem.
+- You want to understand their perspective.

 - You want to communicate your feelings before it is too late.

 After you clarify your motive for reaching out to a former friend or disconnected relative, you are more prepared to humble yourself and accept the risk of being vulnerable.

-You accept that there are no guarantees for reconciliation.
+You must also accept that there are no guarantees for reconciliation.
 The outcome of your efforts is uncertain.
 Do not let fear paralyze your life.
 Having the desire to reconcile without taking action makes you more vulnerable.
 By putting yourself on the line, you have a chance to get what you want.
 Learn to admit when you are wrong.
 The quicker we humble ourselves and admit wrongdoing, the faster we will be able to make peace.

 Listen for understanding